hnykda/tutos/docs/_build/html/_sources/source/intro.txt

 There is also missing bridge between guides for beginners (or **normal** users) and for professionals.
 Unfortunately for me I'm somewhere middle of this two groups.

+Second motivation for me was also the fact that I've terrible memory and started to forget all useful things.
+So this also serves as kind of a notebook for me.

 What are these guides about
 ----------------------------